jayo78/flowlab/application/README.md

 Postman is a tool to craft and send http requests to the backend for debugging/testing purposes.
 To set it up, refer to the following instructions [install postman](https://learning.postman.com/docs/getting-started/installation-and-updates/).
 In order to make requests to localhost, the desktop agent is needed

+The frontend currently does not compile right now